akruszewski/gibl/manuscript/chapter3.md

 (define target (bytes->hex-string (make-bytes difficulty 32)))
 ```

-We set the `difficulty` to 2, and thus the `target` will generate `difficulty` number of bytes using `make-bytes`.
-Thus, a block will be considered mined if the hash matches the target, given the difficulty:
+We set the `difficulty` to 2, and thus the `target` will contain `difficulty` number of bytes using `make-bytes`.
+A block will be considered mined if the hash matches the target, given the difficulty:

 ```racket
 (define (mined-block? hash)